|Professor Suresh C. Pillai (Chair)|

 She is currently the programme coordinator on the Fluoride and Caring for Children’s Teeth a six-year collaboration between UCC and the HSE dental services with Health Research Board funding (FACCT: https://www.ucc.ie/en/ohsrc/research/facct/ ).
 She is a BDS (NUI) graduate from UCC and was also awarded a Masters in Dental Public Health (MDPH) and PhD in Dentistry from UCC.

-Mr Michael Madden is an asset management-focused Chartered Engineer with over 15 years’ experience in the design, delivery and operation of critical water and wastewater infrastructure in both the public and private sectors, as well as across Europe as a technical expert with CEN, the European Committee for Standardization.
-Prior to joining Coffey Group as Design Manager, Mr Madden was the Asset Operations Strategy Specialist in the Asset Management function of Irish Water, where he represented the utility at the HSE’s National Fluoridation Steering Committee.
+Mr Michael Madden is a Chartered Engineer and a water industry Asset Manager with almost 20 years’ experience in the design, delivery, and operation of critical water and wastewater infrastructure in both the public and private sectors, as well as across Europe as a technical expert with CEN, the European Committee for Standardization.
+Mr Madden is the Water Treatment Asset Planning Specialist in the Asset Management function of Irish Water, where he represents the utility at the HSE’s National Fluoridation Steering Committee.